Faculty Appointments & Review — Five-Year Peer Review of Tenured Faculty

 Among the actions that follow from the review, the Dean may ask the faculty member for a progress report at a specified time following the conclusion of the review, to ensure that recommendations from the review are being acted upon and goals established during the review are being achieved.

-A faculty member who believes that she or he has been treated unfairly at any point during the five-year peer review process may seek redress of her or his grievance under the Faculty Dispute Procedures (UI Operations Manual III.29.6).
+A faculty member who believes that they have been treated unfairly at any point during the five-year peer review process may seek redress of her or his grievance under the Faculty Dispute Procedures (UI Operations Manual III.29.6).

 Reviews of Jointly Appointed Faculty